minthemiddle/llmstxt-generator/README.md

 `php generate-llmstxt.php`

-2. The script will generate two files:
+2. The script will generate two files in the `output` directory:
-   - `llms.txt` - Basic documentation index with links
+   - `output/llms.txt` - Basic documentation index with links
-   - `llms-full.txt` - Complete documentation including full content of all linked documents
+   - `output/llms-full.txt` - Complete documentation including full content of all linked documents

 ## Notes